HETU: Vets sound off on White, rookies get acclimated, still a 'process' on offense

 Giving him his flowers

-White retired Thursday morning and every postgame interview, whether it was a rookie or a longtime veteran, took a moment to thank and recognize the future Patriots Hall of Famer.
+White retired last Thursday and every postgame interview, whether it was a rookie or a longtime veteran, took a moment to thank and recognize the future Patriots Hall of Famer.

 One quote that stood out was from defensive back and longtime friend Devin McCourty, likening him to someone you’d want your daughter to date.